What is Epinephrine?

 A true allergy to epinephrine is extremely rare.
 After all, epinephrine is naturally occurring within the human body.
 A dose of epinephrine is not going to cause an allergic reaction.

 In rare cases, people with an allergy to sulfite preservatives in epinephrine have experienced allergic reactions.
 Sodium bisulfites are commonly added to epinephrine-containing solutions to serve as an antioxidant and increase the shelf-life for these agents.
-These cases are nearly always mild.
-The benefits of taking the medication far outweigh the risks from an allergic reaction to sulfite.
+These allergic reactions are nearly always mild.
+The benefits of taking the medication far outweigh the risk from an allergic reaction to sulfite.
 Preservative-free epinephrine is available as well.

 Epinephrine is the only medication that can reverse the life-threatening symptoms of an anaphylaxis.